 Use the Cursorpad (▲ or ▼) to adjust the tuning while you look the tuning bar at the upper-right corner of the display.
-The best tuning point is where the tuning bar moves to maximum value the tuning bar moves to maximum value.
+The best tuning point is where the tuning bar moves to maximum value.
 The vertical bar on the tuning bar shows the tuning voltage.